 - Since Robusta coffee is only attacked by a few roast races, its genetic material is used for resistance breeding.

-Further coffee pests
+Further coffee pests and coffee diseases

 - The coffee rat: is a rodent that was widely spreaded in South Asia, which was once a feared coffee pest.

 - It eats the buds and flowers of the coffee plants and destroyed whole crops in Sri Lanka at the end of the 17th century.